 If an instructor does not have access to ’Class Lists’, they can apply for an account.
 The application is available through the Office of Registrarial Services.

-For instructors who have a D2L (Courselink) site associated with their course, the class lists will automatically be uploaded and updated on the course website once the D2L site is active.
+For instructors who have a Courselink site associated with their course, the class lists will automatically be uploaded and updated on the course website once the CourseLink site is active.

 Courselink includes a number of tools which allow instructors to post assignments, assign quizzes, post grades, ask questions, post content for upcoming lectures, post answer keys for midterms, encourage discussions between students and teaching assistants, etc. This is also the site whereby instructors will upload and submit their final grades to the Registrar’s Office.

 There is a number of instructional workshops, both in person and on-line, that instructors can access when they have questions, or need help building their course website.
-Courselink Support also offers weekly drop-in sessions on Wednesday and Thursday afternoons in the library.
-Information regarding the workshops can be found on the COLES website.
+Instructor Courselink Support is available on the Open Learning and Educational Support website.

-Instructors for distance education courses are required to contact the Office of Open Learning directly to create the on-line components of a course.
+Instructors for distance education courses are required to contact the Open Learning and Educational Support directly to create fully distance education courses.
 Please e-mail email@example.com

 The library provides many services allowing instructors to place relevant material on reserve to support their course(s).
 Instructors can place text books, journal articles, their own course material, course notes, assignments, etc. For more information on how to place items on reserve, please see the library website.